|Nutrition Facts (per serving)|

 - Optional: ketchup

-- In a bowl, whisk the eggs until well blended and then whisk in remaining ingredients.
+In a bowl, whisk the eggs until well blended.

-- Slice the omelet into four wedges and serve hot with fruit wedges and buttered toast or English muffins.
+Slice the omelet into four wedges and serve one to two wedges per person with fruit wedges and buttered toast or English muffins.

 - Replace half of the chopped green bell pepper with chopped red bell pepper for a more colorful omelet.

-- Replace part or all of the chopped cooked ham with cooked and crumbled bacon, or use turkey ham.
+- Replace part or all of the chopped cooked ham with cooked and crumbled bacon, finely chopped cooked sausage, or turkey ham.

-- Add a few drops of hot sauce to the egg mixture.
+- Add a few drops of hot sauce to the egg mixture before cooking.

-- Add 2 to 3 tablespoons of finely chopped chives to the egg mixture.
+- Add 2 to 3 tablespoons of finely chopped chives to the egg mixture before cooking.